ParentJA/taxi/README.md

         self.assertEqual(TripSerializer(trips, many=True).data, response.data)
 ```

+As you can see, we are authenticating the user with her token via an authorization header.
+Our test creates two trips and then makes a call to the "trip list" API, which should successfully return the trip data.

-Run the tests to see them fail.
+For now, as tests fail.

 ```bash
 $ python manage.py test trip.tests
 ```

-We need to create a model that represents the concept of a trip.
-We should have a consistent way to identify trips.
-A natural key based on the created timestamp and the pick-up and drop-off addresses is a good way to use unique identification that will be hard to guess.
-We need to track when the trip is created and updated.
-We need to store the pick-up and drop-off addresses.
-And we need to know the current status of the trip.
+We have a lot of work to do in order to get the tests passing.
+First, we need to create a model that represents the concept of a trip.
+A trip is simply a transportation event between a starting location and a destination, so we should keep track of a pick-up address and a drop-off address.
+At any given point in time, a trip can be in a specific state, so we should add a status to identify whether a trip is requested, started, in progress, or completed.
+Lastly, we should have a consistent way to identify and track our trips that is also difficult for someone to guess.
+We can use an MD5 hash as a natural key for our `Trip` model.

 **trip/models.py**